marcusrprojects/fbref-comparison-radar/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 ![Libraries](https://img.shields.io/badge/Libraries-BeautifulSoup4%20|%20NumPy%20|%20Matplotlib-orange.svg)

-## Overview
+## Description
 This project provides a Python script (`multi_player_radar.py`) to generate customizable radar (spider) charts from saved HTML files from [FBRef.com](https://fbref.com/)'s player comparison tool.
 It extracts relevant statistics, computes per 90-minute values, and visualizes comparisons between players using `matplotlib`.

-> ⚠️ **Disclaimer**: This tool is intended for personal and educational use only.
+> ⚠️ **Disclaimer**: This tool is for personal and educational use only.
 It does **not** scrape FBRef.com or interact with their servers.
-> Users must manually download HTML files from [FBRef](https://fbref.com/) and use them locally.
-Please ensure you comply with [FBRef's Terms of Use](https://www.sports-reference.com/termsofuse.html) or any applicable data policies when using this tool.
+Users must manually download HTML files and use them locally.
+Please ensure you comply with [FBRef's Terms of Use](https://www.sports-reference.com/termsofuse.html).

 ## Features